Tested Cut Out Sugar Cookies Recipe

 Update: My Ultimate Guide to Cut-Out Cookies has moved to a new location.

-CLASSIC CUT OUT SUGAR COOKIES RECIPE
+CLASSIC CUT-OUT SUGAR COOKIES RECIPE

-Sugar Cookies require only few ingredients and are super simple to make from scratch.
+Sugar Cookies require only a few ingredients and are super simple to make from scratch.
 This recipe is a cross between shortbread and sugar cookies.
-They are little crunchy on the outside and soft inside.
+They are a little crunchy on the outside and soft inside.

 INGREDIENTS